 If the whole model is unusable, they just get thrown away.

-Although it’s not the ideal situation, most unsold RVs eventually get sold by dealers for very low prices due to deep discounts and more-than-necessary sales talk.
-There are cases where customers who buy the older models even get an incentive because, technically, they are helping the dealer empty out the lot for newer, better-selling RV models.
+Although it’s not the ideal situation for dealers, most unpopular RVs and campervans eventually get sold at deeply discounted prices.
+Sometimes, customers who buy the older models even get an incentive because, technically, they are helping the dealer empty out the lot for newer, better-selling RV models.

-Yes, most likely, things are going to stay the same despite the skyrocketing demand.
-Just in case the demand increases more than their predictions, manufacturers have the tendency to produce extra RV models for stock.
-Instead of letting these gather dust in their storage, it’s better to let a dealer think of how to sell them.
+Most likely, RV production will continue around its current rate – at least for a while – despite the skyrocketing demand.
+If RV demand increases more than their predictions, manufacturers have the tendency to produce extra RV models for stock inventory.
+Instead of letting these gather dust in their storage, it’s preferable to let a dealer figure out how to sell them.

 Furthermore, new RV models are released on a yearly basis.
-With these frequent releases, there will always be models that would go “old” before they have truly been appreciated in the market.
-There are also models that would be unappreciated, and those that just don’t meet the standards when compared to other RVs with better features, appliances, or rigs.
+With these frequent releases, there will always be models that would turn “old” before they’ve really had time to gain appreciation in the market.

-With new RV models getting manufactured everyday, it is hard to decide what to buy.
-My suggestion has always been to try renting first.
+With new RVs being manufactured every day, it can be hard to decide what to buy.
+Our suggestion has always been to try renting first.
 Look for a listing of the RV model that you have been eyeing and then rent it.

 - Renting a Camper Trailer: The Ultimate Guide